 D. Basic Skills

-For 2022-23, there was a decrease in Area of Emphasis Degrees and Associate Degrees for Transfer, while certificates increased.
+For 2023-24, there was an increase in Area of Emphasis Degrees while Associate Degrees for Transfer and Certificates remained constant.

 For more detailed analysis, visit the Strategic Planning Dashboard